 The timing of DTACK~ to ACK~ also is not direct.
 DTACK~ from the TFB comes very early and so it must be delayed before ACK~ can be generated.
-(Except, of course, for writes which can DTACK~ immediately.

 Since 10MHz is well below the maximum operating frequency of the TFB, the NuBus graphics card doubles it to create an effective 20MHz rate.
 This is done through the use of a delay line.
 The TFB can handle an asymetric clock with no problem, so this 20MHz clock is quite acceptible.